 Know this: writers who make a solid living from writing are exceptionally rare.
 It borders on winning the lottery, and that’s not hyperbolic.
 If you hate the process, then prepare to piss away mountains of cash for shots that always miss.
 Publishing is a big investment of time, money, and sanity, one that you are almost guaranteed to never make back.
 If you get into writing to make money, then you’ve already lost.

 Most of us have regular jobs.
-I started my writing career as a Web Apps Developer and I remain a Web Apps Developer.
-Any hope of hanging up my programmer hat got quashed shortly after releasing my debut novel.
+I started my writing career as a Web Developer and I remain a Web Developer.
+Any notion of hanging up my coding hat got squashed shortly after releasing my debut novel.
 The publishing industry is a cruel and remorseless beast that takes hedonistic pleasure in crushing dreams.

 Don’t get me wrong, it’s certainly possible to earn a respectable income.
 But if the “writing” part is what cranks your gear, then don’t expect to make a dime.
 The most successful authors in the game are also branding experts with paid staffs.
 More often times than not, they have created their own industry within the broader industry.